Sakartu/next/README.md

 will default to ~/.next/next.conf for the configuration file and to the show dir specified in the configuration file for the database.

+To have tab-completion support in the TUI in Windows, the pyreadline library is needed.
+It can be installed using:

+    user@box$ sudo pip install pyreadline

 Installation
 ------------